evolbio/OptTF2/README.md

 ---

-Only on Zenodo at https://doi.org/10.5281/zenodo.6798421, the directories output/ and analysis/ contain all parameters, output data, and plots for runs used in the manuscript plus many other sample runs.
-Zenodo also includes the GitHub code tagged as version zenodo_1.0.
+Only on Zenodo at https://doi.org/10.5281/zenodo.7178508, the directories output/ and analysis/ contain all parameters, output data, and plots for runs used in the manuscript.
+Zenodo also includes the GitHub code tagged as version tf2_zenodo_1.0.

-[GitHub](https://github.com/evolbio/OptTF) has the source code along with this file but without the output/ and analysis/ directories.
+[GitHub](https://github.com/evolbio/OptTF2) has the source code along with this file but without the output/ and analysis/ directories.
 Small updates will be posted on GitHub without updating the Zenodo version.
 In other words, GitHub is the best place for the source code, and Zenodo is the best place for the extra files in the output/ and analysis/ directories.

 # Getting started with the code

+## Look at an earlier version first

+It might be easier to get started with a prior version that is a bit simpler and has instructions for deterministic runs that finish relatively quickly.
+The prior version is at https://github.com/evolbio/OptTF.
+After trying out that code, following the directions in the README file that comes with that code, you can return here.
+The following instructions do not include the simple deterministic examples found in the prior instructions.

+The main difference between the prior code and the code here is that the prior version used a thermodynamic model for transcription factor binding and regulation, whereas this version uses a neural network for the transcription factor input-output function.
+See the manuscripts associated with the two versions.

 ## Julia setup and installing the code

 See the tutorials for [getting started with Julia](https://julialang.org/learning/).

-My code is based on Julia version 1.8.0-rc1.
-After the official release of 1.8.0, it may be difficult to find rc-1, but 1.8.0 should work.
+My code is based on Julia version 1.8.2.
 Current Julia versions are on the site's [download page](https://julialang.org/downloads/#upcoming_release).
 Follow the install instructions and, to use the command line in a terminal, make sure you have a link from an executable path to the binary as described in the instructions.

 Next, download the code from the GitHub repository described above.
 Change into that directory with the code.
 Then